Food That Really Schmecks: Mennonite Country Cooking by Edna Staebler (1st Edition) 1968

 Shipping calculated at checkout.

 Condition: Very Good + Best Seller Has Dust Jacket cover.
-Book has a local bookseller stamp on the front free-endpaper.
+The book has a local bookseller stamp on the front free-end paper.
 The text is in like-new condition.
 Appears as unread.
 No markings of any kind.
 Dust Jacket has a minor cut at the upper edge, otherwise no edgewear.
-Weight: 660 g

 Publishing Details